 The two bedrooms both had queen-sized beds and lots of room for luggage.
 While many accommodation places only allow for the standard two children, Bicheno Ocean View Retreat caters for the larger family.
 In fact, they have been known to host small business conferences and family reunions at their property.
 With inspirational views over Diamond Island, there couldn’t be a better place to combine business with pleasure!

 For group bookings or individual holiday-makers, there’s a four-star unit to suit everyone here: studio apartment; self-contained spacious living; and even a romantic spa suite.
-Weather permitting, Debbie serves breakfast to the b&b rooms on the balcony.
+Weather permitting, Debbie serves breakfast to b&b rooms on the balcony.

 A Room with a View… & Goodies!